AmjadRasheed7/Alien-Path/Starter-Kit-master/PART2.md

 3. Updated the map.
 4. Fixed the zombie life, attack and range array.
 5. Arrows now redirect alien movements accordingly.
+6. Trails are now removed when the alien movement is stopped and replaced by randomly generated objects.

 ### To Do